-- 4.5.1 Students of any programme appearing for a semester shall register themselves to the Courses pertaining to that semester (not applicable for First& Second Semester) in prescribed applications through HoD and shall be submitted to the COE before commencement of the semester/within a week time after commencement of the current semester. - 4.5.2 Students can themselves choose their Programme Specific Electives offered in those semesters.
-In case of open electives students shall choose elective courses offered by other Departments but not from their parent Departments. - 4.5.3 For courses where in students have arrears, may enroll and register at the time of arrear examinations. - 4.5.4 Each student, shall be assigned to a mentor who shall advice and counsel the student about the details of the academic programme and the choice of courses based on the student's academic background and career objectives. - 4.5.5 Depending on academic and non academic resources available to each programme, courses offered may vary in order to implement full fledge CBCS system.
-Students will get a chance to make their own plan of study by changing the pace with which they study (fast/normal/slow) and to opt for a faculty member of their choice. - 4.5.6 The number of credits registered in a semester shall be between 14-30 credits.
-For PG courses, it shall be between 10-25 credits. - 4.5.7 Every student has to enroll all the courses of the succeeding semester during the current semester. - 4.5.8 The enrollment for all the courses of the Semester will commence 10 working days prior to the last working day of the preceding semester.
+- 4.5.1 Students of any programme appearing for a semester shall register themselves to the Courses pertaining to that semester in prescribed applications through HoD and shall be submitted to the COE before commencement of the semester. - 4.5.2 Students can themselves choose their Programme Specific Electives offered in those semesters.
+In case of open electives students shall choose elective courses offered by other Departments but not from their parent Departments. - 4.5.3 For courses where in students have arrears, may enroll and register at the time of arrear examinations. - 4.5.4 Each student, shall be assigned to a mentor who shall advice and counsel the student about the details of the academic programme and the choice of courses based on the student's academic background and career objectives. - 4.5.5 Depending on academic and nonacademic resources available to each programme, courses offered may vary in order to implement Fully Flexible CBCS system.
+Students will get a chance to make their own plan of study by changing the pace with which they study (fast/ normal/slow) and to opt for a faculty member of their choice. - 4.5.6 The number of credits registered in a semester shall be between 20-26 credits. - 4.5.7 Every student has to enroll all the courses of the succeeding semester during the current semester. - The enrollment for all the courses of the Semester will commence 10 working days prior to the last working day of the preceding semester.
 However, the student is allowed to register for the course, wherein the

-- student has been stopped due to shortage of attendance in previous semester. - 4.5.9 The Heads of the department concerned shall confirm the enrollment of students before the commencement of the respective semester . - 4.5.10 After registering for a course, a student shall attend the classes, satisfy the attendance requirements, earn Continuous Assessment marks and appear for the End Semester Examinations. - 4.5.11 The student shall enroll for the courses with the guidance of the Mentor.
+- student has been stopped due to shortage of attendance in previous semester. - 4.5.9 The Heads of the Department concerned shall confirm the enrollment of students before the commencement of the respective semester. - 4.5.10 After registering for a course, a student shall attend the classes, satisfy the attendance requirements, earn Continuous Assessment marks and appear for the End Semester Examinations. - 4.5.11 The student shall enroll for the courses with the guidance of the Mentor.
 If the student wishes, the student may drop or add courses within five working days after the commencement of the concerned semester and complete the registration process duly authorized by the Mentor.
 Also the student is allowed to register for courses in which the student has failed earlier though he has not enrolled at the end of previous semester as abovementioned.